luomi16/weather-app/readme.md

 ## Usage
 1. Navigate to the application URL.
-2. Input search details (Street, City, State) or select the "Use My Location" checkbox.
+2. Input search details (Street, City, State) or select the "Auto-detect your location" checkbox.
 3. View weather results in the card and table format.
 4. Explore detailed weather summaries and charts by clicking on specific dates.